github/developer.github.com/content/guides/getting-started.md

 ## Authentication

-Unauthenticated clients can make 60 calls per hour.
+Unauthenticated clients can make 60 requests per hour.
 To get more, we'll need to _authenticate_.
 In fact, doing anything interesting with the GitHub API requires authentication.